 It’s important to note that a balance transfer card isn’t a cure-all.
 There are a few key things you’ll want to remember before you start applying for a new card and transferring your balance.
 Once you are approved for a 0% APR card, remember not to lose that intense desire to pay down your balance during that low introductory period.
 Avoid the trap!
 Your debt may not be accruing additional interest at the moment, but the balance is still there and it’s going to require focus and discipline in order to get rid of it.

-It’s like gathering all your dirty dishes and putting them in the sink.
+Think of it like gathering all your dirty dishes and putting them in the sink.
 They are contained and not getting any dirtier, of course.
 But you still have to get the soap and a sponge and set about the hard work of getting them clean.
 Don’t think that just because you have a temporary 0% interest rate thanks to that balance transfer that you can kick back and take it easy.

 Your Credit Score Might Suffer After Doing a Balance Transfer